wein.plus

 Since the 2002 vintage, wine-legally defined DAC area (specific wine-growing region) in the Austrian wine-growing region of Lower Austria (generic wine-growing region).
 See under Weinviertel.

-One of the eight specific wine-growing areas in the Austrian province or generic wine-growing region of Lower Austria.
+One of the eight specific wine-growing regions in the Austrian federal state or generic wine-growing region of Lower Austria.
+It is the largest in Austria.
 Viticulture was already practised here by the Celts before the birth of Christ.
-In the municipality of Stillfried, grape seeds of the cultivated vine Vitis vinifera were found and dated to 900 BC.
-This makes it one of the oldest wine-growing communities in Central Europe, along with Zagersdorf in Burgenland.
+Grape seeds of the cultivated vine Vitis vinifera were found in the municipality of Stillfried, dating back to 900 BC.
+This makes it one of the oldest wine-growing communities in Central Europe, alongside Zagersdorf in Burgenland.
 The typical Weinviertel wine is named Brünnerstraßler after an old trade route from Vienna to Brno in the Czech Republic.
-The gently hilly area north of the Danube borders the Czech Republic in the north and stretches from the Manhartsberg in the west to the border with Slovakia in the east.
+The gently undulating region north of the Danube borders the Czech Republic in the north and stretches from the Manhartsberg in the west to the border with Slovakia in the east.

 Weinviertel - Falkenstein mit der Burg Falkenstein und Weingärten